 - Numbness or tingling sensation in the arms or legs

 General Precautions To Follow While Taking Acyclovir

 Here are some precautions you may take to stay safe.

 - Tell your doctor if you have nerve, liver, kidney or electrolyte abnormalities.

 - Do not exceed the suggested dosage of the medication.
-Contact your doctor if you have accidentally taken more than the recommended dosage.

 Next, we answer a few queries commonly asked by our readers.

 1. Does acyclovir affect the birth control pill?

 There are no studies on the interaction between acyclovir and birth control pills, so your doctor might prescribe them together, if necessary.